Posted by nbsweb Last updated 27th August 2020 reading time

 Your entire business could be at risk faster than you think—the NotPetya virus/ransomware combination that attacked Sealand-Maersk took a mere 7 minutes to irreversibly execute.
 Those 7 minutes cost Sealand Ma between $250 and $300 million USD by the time the mess was sorted out.

 Now More Than Ever

-Ransomware has existed in some form or another since 1989, when the first recorded ransom attack occurred and was subsequently prosecuted.
-Before the advent of digital currency such as Bitcoin, ransomware authors were able to extract payments via a number of back-channel methods such as premium-pay text messages and anonymous cash transfers.
+Ransomware has existed in some form or another since 1989, when the first recorded ransom attack occurred.
+At the time, ransomware authors were able to extract payments via a number of back-channel methods such as premium-pay text messages and anonymous cash transfers.

 Preventing Ransomware From Attacking Your Business